-- Program structure: Full-time.
-This dual-degree program takes advantage of Northeastern’s School of Law co-op program, which provides students with three opportunities for real-world experiential learning.
+- Program structure: This full-time dual-degree program takes advantage of Northeastern’s School of Law co-op program, which provides students with three opportunities for real-world experiential learning.
 JD/MBA candidates must complete the first and last years of the program in the School of Law.
 The foundational business courses offered through the D’Amore-McKim School of Business may be taken during either the second or third year.

 - Time to complete: Four years

 - Earn two valuable graduate degrees in four years

 - Graduate with a year of full-time work experience in law

 - Boston location offers access to one of the most sophisticated legal markets in the United States

 - NU School of Law ranked #1 for practical training

 You’ll need to independently apply and gain admission to the School of Law and the D’Amore-McKim School of Business.
 You’ll enroll first in the School of Law before seeking admission to the D’Amore-McKim School of Business during either your first or second year of law school.

 School of Law admissions requirements

 Applicants to the School of Law must submit their application through the Law School Admission Council (LSAC.org).